SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

 * Otherwise, the square's value is ``0``, and it is a “free” square, represented by ``○``.

-The method implementation can now be used to print a pretty text description of any ``SnakesAndLadders`` instance:
+The ``prettyTextualDescription`` property can now be used to print a pretty text description of any ``SnakesAndLadders`` instance:

 .. testcode:: protocols
    :compile: true

-   -> print(game.asPrettyText())
+   -> print(game.prettyTextualDescription)
    </ A game of Snakes and Ladders with 25 squares:
    </ ○ ○ ▲ ○ ○ ▲ ○ ○ ▲ ▲ ○ ○ ○ ▼ ○ ○ ○ ○ ▼ ○ ○ ▼ ○ ▼ ○